flyingmachine/brave-clojure-web/content/namespaces.md

 ---
-title: "Namespaces: a Librarians's Tale"
+title: "Organizing Your Project: a Librarians's Tale"
-link_title: "Namespaces: a Librarian's Tale"
+link_title: "Organizing Your Project: a Librarian's Tale"
 kind: documentation
 draft: true
 ---